smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Only used in SDR, ACM reads the EDID and tries to clamp to sRGB if your monitor has a wide gamut If your monitor does not have wide gamut or is clamped to sRGB this will only make colors even less accurate (desaturate colors)
-ACM will turn itself back on when changing output color depth in NvCpl (destroying colors as it does) Also right click > properties > compatibility > use legacy display ICC colour management (bypasses ACM and is SDR only)
+ACM will turn itself back on when changing output color depth in NvCpl (destroying colors as it does) Also right click > properties > compatibility > use legacy display ICC colour management > on a programs .exe (bypasses ACM and is SDR only)

 -------------------------------------------------------------